quiltdata/quilt/docs/advanced-features/good-practice.md

-Event records are versioned with `eventVersion` and `eventRevision` In the context of this document, these together are referenced as `${eventVersion}.${eventRevision}`, (similar to `MAJOR.MINOR` SemVer-like notation), e.g. `since 1.0` means an event is available since version 1, revision 0.
+Event records are versioned with `eventVersion` and `eventRevision` In the context of this document, these together are referenced as `${eventVersion}.${eventRevision}`, (similar to `MAJOR.MINOR` SemVer-like notation), e.g. `since 1.0` means the field is available since version 1, revision 0.

 `eventVersion` is incremented on backwards-incompatible changes to the schema, e.g. removing a JSON field that already exists, or changing how the contents of